SimplyStaking/dapp-oracle/setup/SETUP.md

 This setup script does the following:
 1. Starts docker containers via <b>chainlink-agoric/internal-scripts/common.sh</b> for:
-a) Postgres DB Instance
+    - Postgres DB Instance
-b) Chainlink Node
+    - Chainlink Node
-c) Agoric local solo node to interact with the chain started in Step 3
+    - Agoric local solo node to interact with the chain started in Step 3
-d) Chainlink Agoric External Adapter
+    - Chainlink Agoric External Adapter
-e) Chainlink Agoric External Initiator
+    - Chainlink Agoric External Initiator
 2. Creates an Oracle with a dApp via <b>chainlink-agoric/internal-scripts/add-dapp-oracle.sh</b> which does the following:
-a) Transferscoins to the ag-solo node
+    - Transferscoins to the ag-solo node
-b) Installs the dapp-oracle contract
+    - Installs the dapp-oracle contract
-c) Adds the dapp-oracle to theAgoric nod
+    - Adds the dapp-oracle to theAgoric nod
 3. Adds the external initiator to the Chainlin knode via <b>chainlink-agoric/internal-scripts/add-ei.sh</b>
 4. Adds the external adapter to the bridges section of the Chainlink node via <b>chainlink-agoric/internal-scripts/add-bridge.sh</b>
 5. Adds a jobspec tot he Chainlink node via <b>chainlink-agoric/internal-scripts/add-jobspec.sh</b>